BaptismDeclare Your New Identity With Christ

 However, it is important to remember that baptism is a personal statement of faith, not a family tradition.
 It is usually not wise to delay your baptism while waiting on other family members to accept Christ, particularly children.
 This puts an undue pressure on them, and delays your obedience.

-“As soon as Jesus was baptized, He went up out of the water.” –Matt.
-3:16
+“As soon as Jesus was baptized, He went up out of the water.” –Matthew 3:16

 2. Every baptism in the New Testament was by immersion.